RabinaRoka/Data-Visualization/ReadMe.txt

 ##The attr() method works the same way that style() does.
 It takes comma-separated values, and can use a callback function.

+##Note: Multiplying each data point by the same constant only alters the scale.
+It's like zooming in, and it doesn't change the meaning of the underlying data.